-We are focused on building solid partnerships and delivering informed, flexible solutions intended to enable our customers' success.
+We are focused on building solid partnerships and delivering informed, flexible solutions intended to contribute to our customers' success.
 To achieve this, we collaborate with our customers in an effort to identify and meet their current and future requirements.
 We strive to exceed our customers' expectations by offering a range of services designed to deliver lower costs, increased flexibility and predictability, improved quality and more responsive service to their customers.
 We constantly seek to advance our quality, engineering, manufacturing and supply chain capabilities to help our customers achieve a competitive advantage.
 We will continue to focus on our pursuit of the following, intended to strengthen our competitive position and enhance customer satisfaction and shareholder value:

 Increase Penetration in our End Markets.
 We strive to establish a diverse customer base across several industries.
 We believe our expertise in technology, quality and supply chain management, in addition to our service offerings and centers of excellence, have positioned us as an attractive partner to companies across various markets.
-Our goal is to grow across our end markets, with particular emphasis on expanding business in our diversified end market, which is comprised of the aerospace and defense, industrial, healthcare, energy and semiconductor equipment end markets.
-Revenue from our diversified end market has increased from 25% of total revenue in 2013 to 29% of total revenue in 2015, representing a 12% growth in revenue dollars over the same period.
+Our goal is to grow across our end markets, with particular emphasis on expanding business in our Diversified end market, which in 2016 was comprised of the aerospace and defense, industrial, healthcare, smart energy and semiconductor equipment businesses.
+Revenue from our Diversified end market has increased from 28% of total revenue in 2014 to 30% of total revenue in 2016, representing a 15% growth in revenue dollars over the same period.